TypeAtHome.com says you can make $175 on each typing job, but here's the catch:

 The only person making money with Type At Home is the website owner.
-By promising you big sums of money for easy work he can persuade you to go ahead and hand over your cash for the worthless typist kits.
+By promising big sums of money for easy work he can persuade you to go ahead and hand over your cash for the worthless typist kits.

-Just some Type At Home complaints
+Type At Home Reviews And Complaints

 Browsing through the many Type At Home complaints online, I see the same story again and again.
 Nowhere will you find anyone thanking TAH for their success in becoming a full-time typist.

 Here's what people who fell for scum have to say…